Open-Minded vs Principle-Minded... Is There a Clear Winner?

 Even before Venn Diagrams entered my life, I was obsessed with both/and thinking, the notion that two seemingly opposing things can both be true, and the Walt Whitman quote made famous by the hit show Ted Lasso, “Be curious, not judgmental.”

 I blame my dad for this curse, as he was always teaching me to “walk a mile in someone else’s shoes” and “look at both sides of the coin.”
 These cliches were meaningful to me, and they fueled my desire to uncover what’s common amongst people.
 The overlap.
 The exciting sliver formed when two (or three, or one hundred) circles overlay.
+The intersection.

 I call this outlook a curse, because it sometimes is.